l1xiangyi/xdotli/README.md

-currently building a few side projs with friends...
+currently building a figma for toy designers

 ## About me
 **Tesla**: Building a new system and modernizing some legacy apps with angular and .net